 Teams qualifying in two of the three team events may participate in all three team events in order to compete for national aggregate championship for awards only.

-The top fifteen ranking women who fire in the NRA Intercollegiate Pistol Sectional Women's Air Pistol event are invited to compete for the title of Women's Collegiate Air Pistol National Champion.
-The top fifteen women who fired in the NRA Intercollegiate Pistol Sectionals women's sport event are invited to compete for the title of Women's Collegiate Sport Pistol National Champion.
-The top five teams in Women's Air Pistol and Women's Sport Pistol will be invited to the Championships.
+The top 20 ranking women who fire in the NRA Intercollegiate Pistol Sectional Women's Air Pistol event are invited to compete for the title of Women's Collegiate Air Pistol National Champion.
+The top 20 women who fired in the NRA Intercollegiate Pistol Sectionals women's sport event are invited to compete for the title of Women's Collegiate Sport Pistol National Champion.
+The top seven teams in Women's Air Pistol and Women's Sport Pistol will be invited to the Championships.

 There is a separate category for ROTC Teams in Standard Pistol.
 However, any ROTC students (teams and individuals) competing in Air Pistol, Free Pistol, or Sport Pistol may qualify in the “open” categories as long as they fire the necessary scores.